DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Introduction

 Although these studies have demonstrated some effectiveness in mitigating knowledge forgetting of VLMs, they can largely be regarded as adaptations of traditional and pretrained-vision-model-based CL methods, tailored to fit the VLM framework.
 Yet, they fail to fully exploit the robust cross-modal knowledge associations established during the VLM pretraining phase.
-For instance, these approaches overlook the visual-textual associations established via pretraining, instead relying heavily on rudimentary textual prompts (e.g., \texttt{A photo of a [CLS], [XXX] [CLS]}) to correlate with visual information.
-This introduces a risk of forgetting in unfamiliar downstream tasks.
+For instance, these approaches overlook the visual-textual associations established via pretraining, instead relying heavily on rudimentary textual prompts (e.g., \texttt{A photo of a <class~name>, <prompts>+<class~name>}) to correlate with visual information.
+This introduces a risk of forgetting in unfamiliar downstream tasks (Fig. \ref{fig:intro} (a)).
 For example, CLIP may struggle with unfamiliar categories like ``European garden spider," resulting in a weak correspondence between its visual and textual representations.
 Forcing this association can lead to overfitting, which in turn accelerates the forgetting of pretrained and previously learned knowledge.
 In Fig. \ref{fig:intro_exp}, we demonstrate that beginning with unfamiliar tasks (characterized by low image-text similarity confidence) or from familiar tasks yields markedly different evaluation results on selected subtasks of ImageNet \cite{deng2009imagenet}.
 Fig. \ref{fig:intro_exp} (b) underscores that forcibly aligning unfamiliar visual-text pairs hinders knowledge retention of VLMs, detracting from subsequent task learning.
 Additionally, Fig. \ref{fig:intro_exp} (c) uses centered kernel alignment (CKA) \cite{kornblith2019similarity} to analyze representation similarity of continually tuned CLIP to a pretrained CLIP.
-It can be observed that matching unfamiliar classes further disrupts integrity of pretrained representation, hindering general knowledge preservation.
+Notably, learning to match vision-language knowledge unfamiliar to CLIP consistently leads to a substantial decline in CKA at every stage, further disrupting the integrity of pretrained representations and hindering the preservation of general knowledge.

-Another line of research \cite{pratt2023does, yi2024leveraging, song2024fd, saha2024improved} have attempted to enrich textual descriptions of specific classes to assist VLMs in understanding objects in downstream tasks.
-However, the descriptions generated lack interaction with visual information or fail to provide class-specific representative details, making it difficult to ensure a reliable understanding of the objects.
+Another line of research~\cite{pratt2023does, menon2022visual, mirza2023lafter, esfandiarpoor2023follow, saha2024improved, mirza2024meta} has attempted to enrich textual descriptions of specific concepts to enhance the performance of VLMs in downstream recognition tasks.
+However, these methods often lack explicit interaction with visual features and fail to inject fine-grained, attribute-level descriptions into the model's optimization process in a controllable way.